sai-prasanna/sai-prasanna.github.io/_posts/2020-03-25-roam-research--software-for-building-a-second-brain.md

     - It is built on simple building blocks that come together (emergent property) to make the whole greater than the sum of its parts.
 Each building block of Roam might look simple if looked separately, but together they become very powerful.
     - Note: It is still in beta with a pricing yet to be announced.
 But if you try it I think you will share this sentiment. ![](https://scaledynamix.com/wp-content/uploads/2018/08/takemymoney.jpg)
     - Here is the [Roam white paper](https://roamresearch.com/#/v8/help/page/Vu1MmjinS) written by founders on a Public roam database about why they think Roam is revolutionary.
-- # Painpoints with most of the knowledge-management software
+- # Pain points of most knowledge-management software
     - I have used popular note-taking software like evernote, One-note, Zoho notebook etc. There was always huge friction with these tools.
 Getting them to work for Note taking, journaling, and project management was such a pain.
     - The only tool that came close was org-mode in Emacs.
 I used it for the past one year.
 But even it had a lot of friction due to the reasons I will expand upon below.
 And emacs is most definitely not for popular use, it is only for the chosen few who are blessed enough to reject the cult of mouse.
     - ## Failure of Files inside Folders way of organization.